milq/milq/install-scientific-python-distribution-anaconda.md

 1. Download the installer for Linux Anaconda at: [continuum.io/downloads](http://continuum.io/downloads).
 2. In a terminal console, execute: ```bash name_of_the_installer.sh``` to install Anaconda.
 3. Specify one location to install Anaconda.
 E.g.: ```/home/user/Local/Software/Anaconda```.
+4. Optionally, you can let the installer prepend the path of your Anaconda install location in ```/home/user/.bashrc```.

 ```/home/user/Local/Software/Anaconda/bin/spyder --reset```